Skip to content Skip to footer navigation

 If you've encountered a scam, report it to the ATO by emailing screenshots of social media posts and accounts or SMS messages to [email protected].
 You can also forward suspicious emails to the same address.

 If you've given money or personal information to a scammer, contact the ATO on 1800 008 540.
-Also report these incidents to your financial institution, IDCare and ReportCyber.
+Also report these incidents to your financial institution, IDCare and to police via ReportCyber.

 For more on what to do in this situation, read our guide to the five things to do if you've been scammed.